LayrTeam/Engineering-Career-Framework/Directing-Directors.md

 ## Introduction

-When you get to higher levels of the director's ladder, chances are that some of the team members you will support with be other directors.
+When you get to higher levels of the director's ladder, chances are that some team members you will support with be other directors.
-The directors's actions have a bigger impact on their teams and therefore you need to set expectations differently.
+The director's actions have a bigger impact on their teams, and therefore you need to set expectations differently.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/charts/dashboard-dark.png">